Set Desktop & Lock Screen Wallpaper using Intune Win32 App

 Select Desktop Wallpaper (User) setting

-• If you are configuring a default lock screen and logon image for users, search for the default lock screen in the settings picker.
+• Search for the default lock screen in the settings picker.
 Under the Administrative Templates\Control Panel\Personalization category, you will find the setting Force a specific default lock screen and login image.
 Select it to add it under Configuration settings.
 Close the settings picker.

 Select Force a specific default lock screen and logon image setting